oobites/Comprehensive-Google-Map-Plugin/readme.txt

 == Changelog ==

+= 7.0.18 =
+* Enhancement: Revisited script loading using wp_print_scripts on demand

 = 7.0.17 =
+* Enhancement: Injecting global data placeholder OBJECT on demand
 * Enhancement: Published page maps are now included in geo mashup along side maps from posts
+* Enhancement: Not relying on WP anymore to load jQuery explicitly, but loading dynamically from Google CDN if none was loaded

 = 7.0.16 =
 * Enhancement: IE specific CSS on admin side